 At FanDuel WV, bettors can put some action down on seven different awards handed out at the end of the season.
 The most popular market among these is usually the Hart Memorial Trophy, awarded to the league’s MVP each year.

-Of course anyone can win this, but there’s no surprise that Edmonton’s Connor McDavid is favored.
+Anyone can win this, but it’s no surprise that Edmonton’s Connor McDavid is favored.
 At the moment, FanDuel is offering him at +250 to take home the Hart.

 McDavid won it last season and is in the conversation for the best player basically every year.
 The 24-year-old owns two Harts and has also won the Art Ross Trophy (most points) three times.
 Even in a shortened season, he led all others by recording 105 points last year.